Omri1287/web_project_4/README.md

 I have made a responsive web design and it should look good on all of the most popular screen sizes, therefor I used media queries.
 For texts I used "Inter" font family.
 The CSS classes and files were organized according to the BEM methodology.
 On top of that, I used functions in javascript in order to make the webpage interactive, and to be able to make changes inside it.
 In this case, I added an option to edit the name and description on the profile part.
 The webpage also consists modular JS, and contains script files dedicated for classes.
+I also set up webpack bundling and building in order to bundle JavaScript files for usage in a browser.
+It enables us to transform, bundle, or package just about any resource or asset like HTML, CSS, and images.

 ## JS features
 * The option to edit the profile in the page, and change the name and dscription